Satch70/data-science-S2023/challenges/c05-antibiotics-assignment.md

 *Observations*

-\- What is your response to the question above? - because it has similar responses to penicillin as the streptococcus bacteria.
-As well as the fact that a negative grams affects it as well, which is also similar to the streptococcus family.
-Therefor they grouped it with them.
+\- What is your response to the question above? - because *Diplococcus pneumoniae* has similar responses to penicillin as bacteria in the streptococcus family it may have a similar biological structure.
+We also know that there is also a relationship between MIC values, and the biological structures of bacteria because the structure can effect how well an antibiotic is at treating the bacteria.
+Therefor I am making the assumption that due to their similar MIC values and reactions to similar antibiotics, they made the assumption that the bacterial structure may place it in the pneumonia family.

 \- Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - 5